creatif-studio/ansible-kafka/README.md

 # Kafka with Ansible

 # Requirements
-- Ansible: automation for server configuration and installation mariadb
+- Ansible: automation for server configuration and installation of kafka
 - Vagrant: create local vm with ubuntu server 20.04
 - Kafka: setup kafka cluster with ansible